-To thread the console cable assembly:
+To position the console:

 - Make sure that as much of each cable as possible passes through the opening in the middle of the console mount on the base unit. - 2.
-Position the console over the console mount. - 3.
-Rest the console on the console mount so that the notch on the bottom of the console's back plate rests on the rectangular hook at the bottom of the console mount, as shown in the following figure.
+Place the console over the console mount. - 3.
+Rest the console on the console mount so that the notch on the bottom of the console's back plate rests on the rectangular hook at the bottom of the console mount, as shown in the following figure. - 4.
+Tilt the console forward until it stops.
+Use one hand to steady the console in this position, or ask your assistant to do so.